 - Honest and upfront about potential flaws (conformation, attitude, hooves, etc.) or potential incompatibilities of particular goats in their herd

-- Be willing to mentor and offer guidance and advice on goat care or point buyer to others who can help
+- Be willing to mentor and offer guidance and advice on goat care or point a buyer to others who can help

 - Maintain a professional and courteous attitude toward other breeders, other goat breeds, etc. even if these are not packgoat-specific breeders or if goats are not specially bred as packgoats